lily-mosquitoes/example-web-server/README.md

      `diesel migration generate migration_name_here`

-- then write the SQL for the new migration at `up.sql` and to revert it at `down.sql`
+- then write the SQL for the new migration at `up.sql` and to revert it at `down.sql`, save and run:

+     `diesel migration run`